geexmmo/zimbra-adlocked-sync/README.md

 * Run script
 `python3 AdLockSync.py`
 * * File `ADLockedAccounts.txt` should be generated and populated with `ma $mail zimbraAccountStatus closed` commands.
-* * This file should be reviewed on first runs to make sure nothing critical will be blocked (some users for some weirdest reasons may have multiple AD account with similar emails and some of their accounts may be disabled - resulting in this emails being included in the generated list)
+* * This file should be reviewed on first runs to make sure nothing critical will be blocked (some users for some weirdest reasons may have multiple AD accounts with similar emails and some of their accounts may be disabled - resulting in this emails being included in the generated list)

 * Run zmprov to apply changes to account in list
 `zmprof -f ADLockedAccounts.txt`